feature-image

 The report came out of Philadelphia, meaning the incident occurred during a Little League tournament in the region.
 However, the names and identities of the coaches and teams involved were kept anonymous.

-The child reportedly continued pitching deep into tournament games even when there were reported signs of fatigue and the pitcher was losing control.
+The child reportedly continued pitching deep into the games even when there were reported signs of fatigue and the pitcher was losing control.
 This happened despite guidelines recommending a daily limit of 85 pitches for players between 11 and 12.

 ADVERTISEMENT

-When asked about this, the travel coach reportedly blamed technical problems.
 He insisted that their GameChanger system stopped functioning.
 But the explanation raised questions because the opposing team tracked every inning and every pitch without issues.

 ADVERTISEMENT